nouraboussaoud/nouraboussaoud/README.md

 # Hi there, I'm Nour 👋

-I'm a passionate DevOps student from Tunisia, currently learning and working on various technologies to build scalable and efficient solutions.
+I'm a passionate IT student from Tunisia, currently learning and working on various technologies to build scalable and efficient solutions.

 - 🌱 I’m currently learning Kubernetes, Docker, and CI/CD pipelines.
 - 📫 How to reach me: nour.aboussaoud@esprit.tn